OldUnreal/UT2004Patches/README.md

 > [!IMPORTANT]
 > If you want to test out our patches, but maintain the possibility to uninstall them, we strongly urge you to create a backup of your entire UT2004 folder before installing the patch.

+> [!IMPORTANT]
+> This patch should be installed after installing the Epic ECE Bonus Pack and Patch 3369 (only if the game version is lower from 3369), as it updates some of the game code included with the bonus pack and patch 3369.

 ## Windows Installation

 We distribute our patches for **Windows** systems in multiple formats.
 We recommend that you run the exe installer to patch your game.